pactus-project/pactus.org/docs/guide/learn-block.md

 - `Version` starts from 1 for the mainnet and starts from 1001 for the testnet
 - `UnixTime` is the time of block in unix format (seconds from Unix Epoch)
-- `LastBlockHash` is the hash of previous block
+- `LastBlockHash` is the hash of the previous block
-- `StateHash` is the [state merkle root](./learn-state-hash.md) at current height
+- `StateHash` is the [state merkle root](./learn-state-hash.md) at the current height
 - `TxIDsHash` is the merkle root of the transaction IDs included in this block
 - `LastCertificateHash` is the hash of last block certificate.
-This ensures that previous block has a valid certificate
+This ensures that the previous block has a valid certificate
 - `SortitionSeed` is the seed for the sortition algorithm and must be signed by the proposer
 - `ProposerAddress` is the address of block proposer

 ## Transaction IDs

-TxIDs contains the list of transaction IDs in the block.
+TxIDs contain the list of transaction IDs in the block.

 ```go
 type TxIDs struct {